Many mortgages for over 60s do not feature on the leading comparison sites.

 When applying for mortgages for 60 plus will the lender look at my wife’s income as well as my own?

 When applying for mortgages for those aged 60 and above, lenders typically consider your and your spouse’s combined income.
 This approach helps in assessing your ability to make mortgage repayments.
-The combined income includes all sources such as pensions, investments, and any ongoing employment income.
+The combined income includes all sources, such as pensions, investments, and ongoing employment income.
 It’s important to provide detailed and accurate information about both your and your spouse’s financial situation to the lender.
 This comprehensive view of household income allows the lender to make a more informed decision on your mortgage application, potentially increasing the amount you can borrow or improving the mortgage terms.

-In the context of retirement interest-only mortgages, a critical factor in determining eligibility and the amount you can borrow is the ability to afford the monthly interest payments.
+In retirement interest-only mortgages, a critical factor in determining eligibility and the amount you can borrow is the ability to afford the monthly interest payments.
 This affordability is assessed based on the total household income, including your and your spouse’s income sources.
 The combined income is crucial in ensuring you can sustain the interest payments over the long term without financial strain.

-Given the variations in lender policies and products available, consulting with a financial advisor or mortgage broker is advisable.
+Given the variations in lender policies and products, consulting with a financial advisor or mortgage broker is advisable.
 They can provide specific advice tailored to your circumstances and help you navigate the different mortgage options available for those over 60, ensuring that you find a mortgage that aligns with your financial situation and plans.

 Do all retirement interest only mortgage providers require an in-person home valuation, or do some do a desktop-based valuation?

 Retirement Interest-Only (RIO) mortgages are a viable option for those over 60, designed specifically for older borrowers.
-These mortgages allow you to borrow against your property and only pay back the interest each month, without a fixed term.
+These mortgages allow you to borrow against your property and only pay back the interest each month without a fixed term.
 The loan continues until you die, move into long-term care, or sell your property.
 This means you do not have to worry about finding a lump sum to pay off your mortgage when you retire.

-The RIO mortgage application process includes standard application procedures like credit checks and affordability tests.
+The RIO mortgage application process includes standard procedures like credit checks and affordability tests.
 The amount you can borrow depends on your income, age, property value, and outgoings.
 Some RIO mortgages also allow you to repay some of the capital and the interest, which can reduce the size of your loan over time and leave more equity for your heirs.

 Regarding home valuations, the requirements can vary among lenders.
 While specific details on whether a lender requires an in-person valuation or accepts a desktop-based valuation for RIO mortgages were not found, it is common for lenders to require some form of property valuation to determine the loan amount.
 This valuation can either be an in-person assessment or, in some cases, a desktop valuation.
 The choice of valuation method can depend on the lender’s policies and the specifics of the mortgage product.